Uganda History, Language and Culture

 Before the arrival of Europeans in the 19th century, the Buganda Kingdom had become the ascendant dynasty in the region, having edged out other contenders with well-developed armed forces and agriculture.

 From the 1840s, Muslim traders entered the region from the Indian Ocean coast.
 In 1862, British explorer John Hanning Speke became the first European to visit the kingdom, soon followed by a number of Christian missionaries, who were welcomed by the Bugandan king, Mutesa.
 The territory, renamed Uganda, officially became a British protectorate in 1894.

-The country officially gained its independence in 1962, and most of its post-independence history has been characterized by politically inspired violence.
+The country officially gained its independence from Britain in 1962, and most of its post-independence history has been characterised by politically inspired violence.
 President Obote, who banned opposition parties in 1969, was overthrown by the notorious and murderous Idi Amin, who remained in power until he was deposed by a joint force of Tanzanian forces and Ugandan exiles in 1979.

 Obote subsequently returned to office but he too found himself fighting guerrilla groups – the remnants of Amin's army and Yoweri Museveni's National Resistance Army (NRA).
 The third major military force in the country was the Uganda National Liberation Army (UNLA), led by Tito Okello.

 In July 1985, Obote was overthrown once again, this time by a military council with Okello at its head.
 The Okello government lasted just six months, and the NRA took control of the capital in 1986, establishing the National Resistance Council to govern the country.

 By the early 1990s, Museveni had succeeded in restoring order and a measure of prosperity to most of the country.
 Presidential elections, comfortably won by Museveni, were held in 1989.
 Museveni continues to hold the presidency today, having won subsequent elections in 1996, 2001, 2006 and 2011.